How Can We Tackle Serious Violence Affecting Young People?

 Please read this page in conjunction with the information page on Child Exploitation

-Incidents of Serious Youth Violence (SYV) have increased dramatically over the last few years.
+Incidents of serious violence affecting young people have increased dramatically over the last few years.
 The number of police-recorded victims of SYV increased by 71 per cent from 2012 to 2018.
 Encouragingly, there was a 4% reduction in 2018/19.
 The proportion of hospital admissions involving a sharp instrument or knife injury for those aged under 25 has increased from 25 per cent in 2013 to 38 per cent in 2017.

 Analysis published by City Hall in July 2019 confirms a strong link between serious youth violence and Londoners affected by deprivation, poor mental health and poverty.
 The information on this page is informed by this study.